 HOW TO OBSERVE #MayflowerDay

 Learn more about the journey of the Mayflower.
-Visit Plymouth Plantation and explore the history surrounding the Mayflower.
-Discovery more about the voyage and those who made the journey.
+Visit Plymouth Plantation and discover the history surrounding the Mayflower.
+Learn more about the voyage and those who made the journey.
 Find out about their decisions and the making of the settlement.
 Read from their journals and walk in their footsteps.

 Use #MayflowerDay to post on social media.